Shahzebqazi/psyop.ca/README.md

 - **Issues**: [GitHub Issues](https://github.com/Shahzebqazi/psyop.ca/issues)
 - **Documentation**: This README and inline code comments

-## 🎵 About PSYOP
+## 🎵 About Psyop

-PSYOP is a metal band focused on creating powerful, atmospheric music.
+Psyop is a metal band focused on creating powerful, atmospheric music.
 The website reflects the band's aesthetic with its dark, technical background system and modern web design.

 ---

-**⚠️ WARNING: This website currently has critical functionality issues that need immediate attention before it can be considered production-ready.**
+**⚠️ WARNING: This branch is fallback-only and intentionally strips production front-end code.
+Do not use for production builds of the full site.**

 **Built with ❤️ and Haskell**